great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/advanced/how_to_get_data_docs_urls_for_custom_validation_actions.md

 ---
-title: How to get Data Docs URLs for use in custom Validation Actions
+title: Use Data Docs URLs in custom Validation Actions
 ---
 import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';